Nurses Turn to JAPNA for Cutting Edge Information on Psychiatric Nursing Practice, Education, and Research...

 - Contact information of corresponding author: name, address, e-mail address, and phone number

-- A statement of any conflicts of interest or a statement that no conflicts exist
+- A statement of any conflicts of interest or a statement that no conflicts exist (See Declaration of Conflicting Interests section below.)

 - A statement describing the funding sources and other acknowledgments or a statement that no funding was received.